D-Issa/IMDB_Movies/README.md

 ![Annual Movie Releases](IMDB_Movies_EDA_files/figure-gfm/Year_Distribution_1.png)
 <br/>
 * **Certification:**
   * Create movies with the certification of "U", "U/A", or "A" as these, although competitive, make the most on average.
-There are also lot of movies available in these categories to use as reference.
+There are also a lot of movies available in these categories to use as reference.

 ![Gross Earnings by Certifications](IMDB_Movies_EDA_files/figure-gfm/Certificate_Distribution_1.png)
 <br/>